dlr-eoc/ukis-pysat/README.md

 The UKIS-pysat package provides generic classes and functions to query, access and process multi-spectral and SAR satellite images.

 ### data
-Download satellites data from different sources (currently Earth Explorer, SciHub, local directory), deal with and structure metadata.
+Download satellites data from different sources (currently Earth Explorer, SciHub, STAC), deal with and structure metadata.

 ### file
 Work with you local satellite data files and read information out of file names and metadata files.
-Currently focusing on Sentinel-1.
+Currently, focusing on Sentinel-1.

 ### raster
 Reading satellite data and performing simple, but cumbersome tasks.
 This is just a layer on top of [rasterio](https://github.com/mapbox/rasterio) for stuff we often need.
-It can very well be that using *rasterio* direclty is often the better choice.
+It can very well be that using *rasterio* directly is often the better choice.

 Read the documentation for more details: [https://ukis-pysat.readthedocs.io](https://ukis-pysat.readthedocs.io/en/latest/).